Where to Find the Best Seafood Restaurants Around Boston Right Now

 The Barking Crab

 You can’t miss that bright red- and yellow-striped big top tent on the waterfront.
-This Seaport fixture beckons with its boisterous crowds gathered for classic crab-shack eats: platters piled high with crustaceans for dipping in drawn butter, oysters for slurping, and Bloody Marys garnished with cocktail shrimp.
+This Seaport fixture beckons with its boisterous crowds gathered for classic crab-shack eats: platters piled high with crustaceans for dipping in drawn butter, fried-seafood standards—like Ipswich clams or Rhode Island calamari— for scarfing, and plenty of cold beer to wash it all down.
 The space is strung with lobster traps and strands of lights; it ain’t fancy, but it’s a lot of fun.

 88 Sleeper St., Boston, 617-426-2722, barkingcrab.com.